|Phase I||Biomarker/Laboratory analysis, Treatment||Completed||1 to 21||NCI||NCI-2011-01910|

 Patients receive cixutumumab IV over 60 minutes and temsirolimus IV over 30 minutes on days 1, 8, 15, and 22.
 Treatment repeats every 28 days for up to 25 courses in the absence of disease progression or unacceptable toxicity.

-After completion of study therapy, patients are followed periodically.
+After completion of study therapy, patients are followed up periodically.

 - Histologically confirmed solid tumor